arkadi81/wayback-chat/README.md

 * logging (non persistent at first)
 * allowing clients to save the log file
 * time stamps based on the client time zone

+## Usage:

+* clone
+* npm install
+* note - using native socket support, new chrome browsers only
+* node ws.js
+* navigate to html, no need to server